sgolebiewski-intel/openvino-docs/pages/documentation/converting-models-with-model-optimizer/convert-model-tutorials/converting-tensorflow-deepspeech-model.rst

 	python3 DeepSpeech.py --checkpoint_dir ../deepspeech-0.8.2-checkpoint --export_dir ../

-After that, you will get the pretrained frozen model file ``output_graph.pb`` in the directory ``deepspeech`` created at the beginning.
+After that, you will get the pre-trained frozen model file ``output_graph.pb`` in the directory ``deepspeech`` created at the beginning.
 The model contains the preprocessing and main parts.
 The first preprocessing part performs conversion of input spectrogram into a form useful for speech recognition (mel).
 This part of the model is not convertible into the IR because it contains unsupported operations ``AudioSpectrogram`` and ``Mfcc``.

 The main and most computationally expensive part of the model converts the preprocessed audio into text.
 There are two specificities with the supported part of the model.